Formulary

 Irinotecan hydrochloride

-• Concentrate for solution for infusion vials 20mg in 1ml
+• Solution for infusion vials 20mg/1ml

-Pegylated-liposomal irinotecan hydrochloride
+Pegylated liposomal irinotecan hydrochloride

 Notes

-1. NICE TA440: Pegylated liposomal irinotecan (Onivyde), in combination with 5‑fluorouracil and leucovorin, is not recommended, within its marketing authorisation, for treating metastatic adenocarcinoma of the pancreas in adults whose disease has progressed after gemcitabine-based therapy (April 2017)
+1. NICE TA440: Pegylated liposomal irinotecan (Onivyde), in combination with 5‑fluorouracil and leucovorin, is not recommended, within its marketing authorisation, for treating metastatic adenocarcinoma of the pancreas in adults whose disease has progressed after gemcitabine-based therapy (April 2017).

-2. MHRA Drug Safety Update (March 2019): Onivyde (irinotecan, liposomal formulations): reports of serious and fatal thromboembolic events
+2. MHRA Drug Safety Update (March 2019): Onivyde (irinotecan, liposomal formulations): reports of serious and fatal thromboembolic events.

-3. MHRA Drug Safety Update (July 2020): Liposomal and lipid-complex formulations: name change to reduce medication errors
+3. MHRA Drug Safety Update (July 2020): Liposomal and lipid-complex formulations: name change to reduce medication errors.

 Topotecan hydrochloride